Lihou: Geography and climate

-Lihou is the furthest west of the Channel Islands and at low tide it is linked to the nearby L'Erée headland, on Guernsey, by a 400 m stone causeway.
-Apart from shingle beaches, the island has a 20 m high ridge running approximately north–south.
-Lihou is mainly composed of weathered rock below which are found granite and gneiss bedrock.
-The island has a mild oceanic climate like other Channel Islands, due to being buffered by the nearby English and French coastlines.
+Lihou is the furthest west of the Channel Islands and at low tide it is linked to the nearby L'Erée headland on Guernsey by a 400 m stone causeway.
+Apart from shingle beaches the island has a 20 m high ridge running approximately north–south.
+Lihou is mainly composed of weathered rock below which is granite and gneiss bedrock.
+The island has a mild oceanic climate like other Channel Islands, owing to being buffered by the nearby English and French coastlines.
 Lihou shares the weather features of Guernsey, with winter temperatures falling to 4.4 C in February and summers with a high of 19.5 C in August.

-Two small islets, close to the island, called Lissroy and Lihoumel, are breeding places for a number of endangered species of birds, including Eurasian oystercatchers and common ringed plovers.
-Numerous other species of birds and plants are found on Lihou such as peregrine falcons and sea storksbill.
+Two small islets close to the island, Lissroy and Lihoumel, are breeding places for a number of endangered species of bird, including Eurasian oystercatchers and common ringed plovers.
+Numerous other species of bird and plant are found on Lihou such as peregrine falcons and sea storksbill.
 The Guernsey Environment Department does not allow visitors to go to the two islets and the shingle bank at certain times of the year in order to allow the birds to breed.
 Approximately 800 m north of the island is a submerged ledge called Grand Etacre, which was considered to be a hazard to navigation in the nineteenth century.

-Lihou island was identified as a "Site of Nature Conservation Importance" in 1989, and as part of an "Important Bird Area" which includes parts of the shoreline of Guernsey.
-On 1 March 2006, Lihou and the L'Erée headland were designated a part of Guernsey's first Ramsar wetland site, covering about 427 ha of land and sea.
+Lihou island was identified as a Site of Nature Conservation Importance in 1989 and as part of an Important Bird Area, which includes parts of the shoreline of Guernsey.
+On 1 March 2006 Lihou and L'Erée headland were designated a part of Guernsey's first Ramsar wetland site, covering about 427 ha of land and sea.
 This has created a marine reserve for the extensive variety of wildlife including more than 200 species of seaweed on the shores of Lihou, and more than 150 species of birds observed in the area.

-The geology of Lihou Island is rather complex, but closely associated with neighbouring Guernsey.
+The geology of Lihou Island is rather complex but closely associated with neighbouring Guernsey.